 - They will explore, ask questions, and actively take part in learning about this First Nation and its history.

 - They will hear and explore the languages, stories, legends, and traditions of Indigenous peoples, past and present.

 Concepts covered during the workshop

-The activities in this workshop are in line with the aims of the Quebec and Ontario education programs and help develop the following subject-specific competencies:
+The activities on this interpreted tour are in line with the aims of the Quebec education programs and help develop the following competencies.